ICHydro/Riverlabs/WMOnode/Readme.md

 ### 7. Upload the logger code

-Download and open the "wari.ino" script, and hit the "upload" button.
-If the upload finishes successfully, the LED light will light up for about a second, and the logger is good to go.
+Download and open the "WMOnode.ino" script, and hit the "upload" button.

-Do not forget to reconnect the sensor to the logger after finishing the upload.

 ## Debugging

 For simple debugging, you can use the debug serial pinouts on the board and the FTDI cable.
-Connect the "GND" pin of the DBG pins on the Wari board to the black wire of the FTDI cable, and the other pin to the yellow (serial in) wire of the FTDI cable using breadboard jumper wires.
+Connect the "GND" pin of the DBG pins on the WMOnode to the black wire of the FTDI cable, and the other pin to the yellow (serial in) wire of the FTDI cable using breadboard jumper wires.
 Open the Serial Monitor in the Arduino app, set the baud rate to 115200 and reset the board by hitting the reset button.
 You should now see the debugging information appearing on the monitor.

 ## Troubleshooting

-> when compiling the code, I get the error: "SdFat.h: No such file or directory"

-The SdFat library is not properly installed.
-This may also happen for other libraries such as LowPower.h (Rocketscream library) or RtcDS3231.h (Rtc library).

 > when compiling, I get the error "This LowPower library only works on AVR processors"